 One voice for the Office of Sheriff

-In 1999, the National Sheriffs' Association (NSA) entered into a federally funded cooperative agreement with the U.S. Department of Justice, Office of Justice Programs, Office on Violence Against Women (OVW) to develop and deliver the tuition-free Rural Law Enforcement Training: "Domestic Violence Intervention and Investigation."
-This program is designed for law enforcement, prosecutors, criminal justice personnel, and victim advocates of small towns and rural areas.
+In 1999, the National Sheriffs' Association (NSA) entered into a federally funded cooperative agreement with the U.S. Department of Justice, Office on Violence Against Women (OVW) to develop and deliver the tuition-free Rural Law Enforcement Training: "Domestic Violence Intervention and Investigation."
+This program was designed for law enforcement, prosecutors, criminal justice personnel, and victim advocates of small towns and rural areas.

 As a part of this cooperative agreement, in 2003, NSA, with the National Center for Domestic and Sexual Violence (NCDSV) and the North Carolina Justice Center, began the development of the tuition-free Domestic Violence Training for Communications Professionals (Dispatchers/Call Takers) curriculum to help dispatchers and call takers from small towns and rural areas improve their response to domestic violence calls.

-The grant for NSA's rural law enforcement and communication professionals domestic violence programs results from the passage of the Violence Against Women Act (VAWA), part of the Violent Crime and Law Enforcement Act of 1994.
+The grant for NSA's rural law enforcement and communication professionals domestic violence programs resulted from the passage of the Violence Against Women Act (VAWA), part of the Violent Crime and Law Enforcement Act of 1994.
 VAWA reflects a commitment of the federal government to strengthen the country's response to and to better prevent violence against women, particularly sexual assault and physical abuse.
-VAWA provides resources that directly relate to and methods to reduce violent crimes against women.
+VAWA provides resources to reduce violent crimes against women.

 The primary focuses of these trainings are: